My love affair with clay has endured more than two decades. Join my email list and get monthly updates on my clay obsession!

 In 2002, I decided the pull of clay was stronger than anything and I moved back to CT where, with the love and support of my family and friends I opened Meiklem Kiln Works Pottery Studio.
 What started as a tiny studio offering pottery classes for kids and adults began its expansion in 2006 adding classes in a variety of art mediums and in 2008 we added a yoga studio (what can I say? my selfish love of both pottery and yoga was the driving force here).
 For the next decade, Meiklem Kiln Works offered pottery classes, zentangle, polymer clay, watercolor, drawing, after school art classes, kids summer workshops, and more.
 We hosted several local artists in our onsite Gift Shop and Centerspace Wellness Studio boasted three yoga studios, and several privately rented offices which housed a variety of wellness professionals.
 The studio supported a wonderful community of yogis and artists and was a cherished gathering place.

 In the 16 yrs I’ve been a business owner I have learned a tremendous amount, built incredible relationships and dedicated countless hours to my career.
 In 2014 I met the love of my life and began to recognize that creating a balance between work and personal life was essential to maintaining happiness.
 Of course, finding a balance is easier said than done.
 That being said, I made the very difficult decision to pivot my career and close my Art & Wellness Studios in favor of devoting more time to honing my own craft.
-In August 2018 I will open my new studio Glaze Handmade in Stonington, CT where I will continue to make and sell my pottery.
+In August 2018 I opened my new studio & retail shop, Glaze Handmade in Stonington, CT where I will continue to make and sell my pottery.
 If you find yourself in Southeastern CT I hope you'll stop by, otherwise I'd love to connect with you through one of the social media avenues below.

 - Lyndsay Meiklem Dean